Cworm80/Replacing-Motherboard/README.md

-Today I will show you how to replace a motherboard in a Dell XPS  9550 ‘15’inch.
-This laptop I found online on eBay for 120$, the description reads that it has a bad motherboard, and will not boot up, and has no OS and has no RAM.
+Today I will show you how to replace a motherboard in a <b>Dell XPS  9550 ‘15’inch.
+This laptop I found online on eBay for 120$, the description reads that it has a bad motherboard, and will not boot up, and has no OS and has no RAM.</b>

 <img>![Picture1](https://github.com/Cworm80/Replacing-Motherboard/assets/161678144/9a8807f0-9f38-4d5c-97c4-da80a6a8cdf3)<img>

-What you would need for this Project<br>
+What you would need for this Project
-•	An electronic tool Kit, (they are not that expensive)<br>
+•	An electronic tool Kit, (they are not that expensive)<br><b>
 •	Another Motherboard that matches the model of the laptop<br>
 •	RAM either 8Gb,16GB,32GB <br>
 •	Storage M.2 or HDD this model can have both or one.<br>
-•	A new Battery either her a 52Wh or 82Wh, you only have room for a M.2 slot based on the size of the battery.<br>
+•	A new Battery either her a 52Wh or 82Wh, you only have room for a M.2 slot based on the size of the battery.<br></b>

 So now that we have everything we need, we would need to begin to take the screws off the bottom of the laptop